 Canola crops can be either windrowed (Figure 1) or direct-harvested.
 The method chosen depends on the availability and cost of contract windrowing, the type of harvesters available and the relative risk of adverse weather in a particular locality.
 Some of the advantages of windrowing are: uniform ripening, earlier harvesting (7-10 days), less exposure to spring storms and rain, reduced shattering losses during harvest, and less hail and wind loss.
 Harvesting can usually continue 'around the clock'.
-1 Some advantages of direct heading include cost, availability of headers on the farm, and a higher harvest index on low-yielding crops.
-There is also a problem with windrows in lower yielding crops being susceptible to being blown around by wind, causing extensive losses.
+1 Some advantages of direct heading include cost, availability of headers on farm and a higher harvest index on low yielding crops.

 Figure 1: Windrowing prior to harvest is the more common practice.

-(Photo: Rebecca Jennings)
+Photo: Rebecca Jennings